 Some of the School’s noteworthy highlights since its opening in 1972

-In early 1971, the then Associate Dean of Cornell Hospitality program, Gerry Lattin was hired to lead the School of Hotel Food and Travel Services at the new and not yet built first state university in Miami, Florida – Florida International University.
+In early 1971, the then Associate Dean of Cornell Hospitality program, Gerry Lattin was hired to lead the School of Hotel, Food and Travel Services at the new and not yet built, first state university in Miami, Florida – Florida International University.
 This decision would impact the future of the School for years to come.

 In the fall of 1971, Dean Gerry Lattin moved to Miami and began designing a curriculum, hiring faculty and staff and recruiting students.
-This effort was based on two fundamental principles: industry-oriented faculty with executive experience and required academic credentials as well as a School’s scope that would be local, statewide and international.
-Students were recruited from Florida, across the country and around the world.
+This effort was based on two fundamental principles: industry-oriented faculty with executive experience and required academic credentials, as well as a School’s scope that would be local, statewide and international.
+Students were recruited from Florida, across the country, and around the world.

-In early 1972 Anthony G. Marshall was hired as Assistant Dean but later would be promoted to Associate Dean.
+In early 1972, Anthony G. Marshall was hired as Assistant Dean but later would be promoted to Associate Dean.
 Among the founding faculty was Mike Hurst, a restaurateur who had moved to Ft.
 Lauderdale to open the New River Storehouse restaurant and the Marina Bay Club.
 He was responsible for shaping the restaurant management curriculum.
-In his 27 years at FIU, he taught over 6000 students and was a mentor to many of them.
-He served as Director and president of the National Restaurant Association.
+In his 27 years at FIU, he taught over 6,000 students and was a mentor to many of them.
+He served as Director and President of the National Restaurant Association.

-In 1983 the first edition of the FIU Hospitality Review was published.
+In 1983, the first edition of the FIU Hospitality Review was published.
 This new hospitality journal became a pillar of academic rigor for FIU.
 As one of the early entrants into the realm of academic publishing that focused on hospitality, the FIU Hospitality Review was ranked as one of the top hospitality academic journals in several published studies.

 In August 2006, FIU unveiled the first American hospitality and tourism school in Tianjin, China.
-The Marriott Tianjin China Program was FIU’s largest international program, with a capacity for up to 1,200 students.
-The government of the People’s Republic of China had selected Florida International University from a group of hospitality schools in the U.S. and Europe as its partner in establishing a hospitality and tourism campus in Tianjin, the forth largest city in China.
+The Marriott Tianjin China Program is FIU’s largest international program, with a capacity for up to 1,200 students.
+The government of the People’s Republic of China selected Florida International University from a group of hospitality schools in the U.S. and Europe as its partner in establishing a hospitality and tourism campus in Tianjin, the fourth largest city in China.
 The $100 million center, which was fully funded by the Chinese government, sat on 80 acres of land and contains more than 450,000 square feet of space, including a dormitory tower 20 stories high, which can accommodate 1,200 students.